probcomp/bayeslite/doc/bql.rst

    Values of model estimators are averaged over all models if ``USING MODEL`` is not specified.

+   In addition to a literal list of column names, the list of subcolumns may be an ``ESTIMATE COLUMNS`` subquery.

 .. index:: ``ESTIMATE PAIRWISE ROW``
 ``ESTIMATE PAIRWISE ROW <expression> FROM <generator> [USING MODEL <modelno>] [WHERE <condition>] [ORDER BY <ordering>] [LIMIT <limit>]``